hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > This the professor dreads, for, strange to tell!
 >
-> 'Tis only Tyros whom he can excel;
+> It is only Tyros whom he can excel;
 >
-> And ev'n by those he has incurred disgrace,
+> And even by those he has incurred disgrace,
 >
 > As they've exposed professor to his face,
 >